benbalter/Encrypt-Posts/readme.txt

 Uses 256-bit AES encryption.
 [More information on encryption used](http://www.itnewb.com/tutorial/PHP-Encryption-Decryption-Using-the-MCrypt-Library-libmcrypt)

+An encryption metabox is added to the edit-post screen.
+Simply click the checkbox to enable encryption and enter a password.
+You will be prompted for the password prior to reading or editing.

+Note: because the password is not stored, if you lose the password, you will be unable to decrypt the post.

 While theoretically **more** secure than storing posts in plain text, this plugin is not a replacement for traditional secure data storage.
 Use at your own risk.
 Provided as is.

 == Changelog ==